rnakato/CustardPy/README.md

 ### 1.2 Singularity

+Singularity is the alternative way to use CustardPy.
-You can build the singularity file (.sif) of CustardPy to use Custardpy with this command:
+With this command you can build the singularity file (.sif) of CustardPy:

     singularity build custardpy.sif docker://rnakato/custardpy